MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 > [!TIP]
 >You can quickly copy your tenant ID by using Azure portal: **Azure Active Directory** > **Manage** > **Properties** > **Directory ID**.

 1. Open Windows PowerShell with the **Run as administrator option**.

-2. In your PowerShell session, create a variable to store the credentials of your user account in Active Directory, and that user account has been granted the user right assignment to sign in interactively.
-For example, if this account name is scanner@contoso.com:
+2. In your PowerShell session, create a variable to store the credentials of the Windows user account that will run non-interactively.
+For example, if you created a service account for the scanner:

-    	$pscreds = Get-Credential "scanner@contoso.com"
+    	$pscreds = Get-Credential "CONTOSO\srv-scanner"

     You're prompted for this account's password.

 2. Run the Set-AIPAuthentication cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
-Also specify your app registration values and the delegated user account in Azure AD.
+Also specify your app registration values, your tenant ID, and the name of the delegated user account in Azure AD.
 For example:

     	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -DelegatedUser scanner@contoso.com -OnBehalfOf $pscreds